-Sernova's lead program is the clinical development of the Cell Pouch for the treatment of patients with insulin- dependent diabetes.
+Sernova's lead program is the clinical development of the Cell Pouch and cell therapy technologies for the treatment of patients with insulin-dependent diabetes.
 By way of background, for diabetic patients with severe hypoglycemia unawareness, aside from the use of daily insulin injections, portal vein transplantation is the only cell-based treatment currently available.
-The therapy involves receipt of donor pancreata at specialized islet transplantation centers around the world.
-These pancreata are then put through a digestion process to isolate the insulin-producing islets from the pancreatic tissue.
-These pancreatic islets, often from multiple donors, are then infused into a patient's portal vein in the liver, followed by life-long administration of immunosuppressive drugs to inhibit rejection of the transplant.
+This approach involves the transplantation of pancreatic islets, often from multiple donors, which are infused into a patient's portal vein in the liver, followed by life-long administration of immunosuppressive drugs to inhibit rejection of the transplant.

-It is encouraging that islet transplantation, even into the portal vein in humans when considered a first step proof- of-concept for diabetes cell therapy, may result in a reduction in the incidence of hypoglycemia unawareness, a reduced requirement for exogenous insulin and reduced diabetes-induced microvascular damage and potential insulin independence.
+It is encouraging that islet transplantation, even into the portal vein in humans when considered a first step proof-of-concept for diabetes cell therapy, may result in a reduction in the incidence of hypoglycemia unawareness, a reduced requirement for exogenous insulin and reduced diabetes-induced microvascular damage and potential insulin independence.
 These positive effects show the potential of cell therapy for diabetes.

-There are issues with portal vein delivery of islets and potentially other cell technologies that we believe could be improved with Sernova's technologies.
+There are significant issues with portal vein delivery of islets and potentially other cell technologies that we believe could be improved with Sernova's technologies.
 For example, following islet infusion with portal vein delivery, there is a significant initial reduction in surviving islets due to an immediate blood-mediated inflammatory reaction (IBMIR), which may damage and destroy a substantial proportion of the islets infused into the portal vein.
 Also, the proportion of patients with insulin independence decreases over time, likely due to continued islet destruction with multiple etiologies.
-A further shortcoming of portal vein transplant is that infusion of cells into the portal vein is limited to donor islets and is not amenable to advanced technologies such as glucose-responsive insulin- producing stem cell-derived cells, similar to those licensed by Sernova, or xenogeneic cells being developed to overcome the limited supply of donor islet cells.
+A further shortcoming of portal vein transplant is that infusion of cells into the portal vein is limited to donor islets and is not amenable to advanced technologies such as glucose-responsive insulin-producing stem cell-derived cells, similar to those licensed by Sernova, or xenogeneic cells being developed to overcome the limited supply of donor islet cells.

 With the encouraging initial results of islet transplantation, there is a need to develop an implantable and retrievable medical device that is highly vascularized for the placement and function of therapeutic cells, including donor islets.
 Sernova's Cell Pouch is a minimally invasive, retrievable device that creates vascularized tissue chambers for the placement and long-term survival and function of therapeutic cells.
-Furthermore, the device was specifically designed to prevent fibrosis, a serious issue with previous implantable devices for therapeutic cells.
-As Sernova's first clinical indication, these donor islets transplanted into the Cell Pouch not only provide a means to optimize cell therapy within the Cell Pouch in humans providing safety and efficacy data to prepare for future clinical advancement of our glucoseresponsive stem cell-derived cells for the Cell Pouch but as a potential therapeutic treatment for patients with hypoglycemia unawareness receiving an islet transplant.
+Furthermore, the device was specifically designed to prevent walling off of the device within the body as a means of rejecting it, a serious issue with previous implantable devices for therapeutic cells.
+We believe that donor islets transplanted into the Cell Pouch may provide a means to optimize cell therapy for the treatment of diabetes.
+We also believe that data from our current clinical trial will provide the basis for future development of glucose-responsive stem cell-derived cells transplanted into the Cell Pouch as a life-changing treatment for patients with hypoglycemia unawareness.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED JANUARY 31, 2020 AND 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND SIX MONTHS ENDED APRIL 30, 2020 AND 2019